bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/GridWorldCalculatedWide.png" width="682" alt="grid world raw wide">

-Now imagine that person is drunk.
+Now imagine that the person is drunk.
 That means with a certain probability the person goes to the right or left, although he wanted to go straight out.
 Depending on how drunk the person is we choose a probability of 2.5% to go left and a probability of 2.5% to go right.
 What is the safest way now? **Preliminary consideration:** Moving away from the chasms first and staying away from them might now be better than taking the shortest route.

 Let's calculate that: